aseciwa/independent-study/README.md

 	2. Seaborn
 	3. Tweepy
 	4. candidate_list, private_keys, spam_detection
-	>> if this does not work, copy and paste the library to ~/3.4/lib/python3.4/site-packages/
+	>> if this does not work, copy and paste the libraries to ~/3.4/lib/python3.4/site-packages/